anistajouri/nixos-wsl-startup/README.md

 ```

-# steps to install

-We suppose that you have already:
-- you are under windows 10 or 11
-- installed WSL2
-- git config is correctly set
-- optinal: installed vscode (latest version)

-then you will install nix under D:\nix or C:\nix

-## Github secret
+## Gitlab secret

-1. You can add later your github secrets using this script
+1. You can add later your gitlab secrets using this script

 ```bash
 ./git_secret.sh